J4CKN1F3/product-catalogue/README.md

 1. Download the file, and extract it.
 2. Open the terminal (SHIFT + right Click > open CMD/Powershell Windows)
-3. Input 'NPM install' to install the package (as in package.json)
+3. Type 'npm install' to install the package (as in package.json)
-4. rename '.env.example' to '.env'
+4. Rename '.env.example' to '.env'
-5. Input Google Sheet API ID (which already published and shared)
+5. Input Google Sheet URL (sheet which already published and shared)
 6. Run application with 'npm run start'
+7. Go to localhost